alepez/lavagna/README.md

 ## Installation

-[Archives of precompiled binaries for ripgrep are available for Windows, macOS and Linux.](https://github.com/alepez/lavagna/releases/latest).
+[Archives of precompiled binaries for *lavagna* are available for Windows, macOS and Linux.](https://github.com/alepez/lavagna/releases/latest).

 ### Install from source